kongondo/MenuBuilder/README.md

 #### Other Usage Notes

 Note that you are not limited to using MarkupMenuBuilder.
 You can also use your own PHP (or even JavaScript) recursive function to display your menu by decoding the saved JSON string containing menu items and passing the resulting array to your function for traversal.
 The CSS is up to you, of course.
 Here's a nice [example](https://processwire.com/talk/topic/4451-menu-builder/?p=99003) from a forum member.
+However, It is preferable to use **getMenuItems()** as shown above.

 By default, if using AsmSelect or PageAutocomplete to select pages to add to your menu, the module will return a maximum of 50 pages.
 In that case, you might run into the 'not all my selectable pages are displayed [issue](https://github.com/kongondo/MenuBuilder/issues/21)'.
 You have two choices to resolve this.
 One, use PageListSelectMultiple instead.
 Alternatively, add a custom selector in the text field 'Pages selectable in menu' (main tab).
 For instance, *limit=50*.
 Or *limit=50, sort=title* or any other valid ProcessWire selector.
 You will either need to be logged in as a superuser or have the permission **menu-builder-selectable** in order to do this.